hw538/cfDNAPro/README.md

 cfDNAPro is designed for research only.

 ## Challenges in the cfDNA fragment length calculation
+Unlike genomic DNA, cfDNA has specific fragmentation patterns.
 Ambiguous definition of "fragment length" by various alignment software is raising concerns: see page 9 footnote in SAM file format spec:  https://samtools.github.io/hts-specs/SAMv1.pdf
 Cell-free DNA data fragmentomic analysis requires single-molecule level resolution, which further emphasizes the importance of accurate/un-biased feature extraction.

 _cfDNAPro is designed to resolve this issue and standardize the cfDNA fragmentomic analysis using the bioconductor R ecosystem.